uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

   specific child).
 - Can add and revoke consent for studies their children are part of (by specific child).
+- Can view the list of researchers.
+- Can view the list of admins.

 ### Researcher